Some similarities to :

 The leaves of Marjoram (or oregano) are used as herbs in cooking, especially Italian cooking such as spaghetti bolognese, pizza and tomato dishes.
 They have a strong aromatic odour.
 The dark purplish bracts of the flowers yield a reddish dye.

-The essential oil derived from Marjoram is a powerful antiseptic, and is used in room fresheners and fragrant aerosol sprays.
+The essential oil derived from Marjoram is a powerful antiseptic and is also used in room fresheners and fragrant aerosol sprays.

 Marjoram also contains Camphor present at 2% concentration in the essential oils of Marjoram.